 There are plenty of people to connect and re-connect with:

 - People whose work you admire.
+Reach out and let them know exactly why.

 - People you enjoy.
 You just vibe with some people – for their humor, their intelligence, their perspective or their support.
 Keep them close.